JoaoCruz89/SVG_Uhr/README.md

-# Digital SVG Clock (KNX / Offline Ready)
+# Digital SVG Clock

-A self-contained SVG digital clock that displays the real time using embedded JavaScript.
+A simple SVG digital clock that shows the real time using embedded JavaScript.
-Designed for KNX panels, web views, and offline environments.
+Works offline and is suitable for KNX panels and web views.

----

-## Features

-- Pure SVG file
-- Embedded JavaScript (no external dependencies)
-- Works offline
-- Customizable colors via CSS variables
-- Configurable time zone
-- Optional seconds display
-- Automatic daylight saving time (DST) handling via `Intl`
-- Fallback mode if `Intl` is not supported

 ---